-As I mentioned earlier, Google Drive comes with 5 GB of free storage space.
-I am actually a bit let down by this, as I expected Google Drive to launch with much more free storage, at least 20 GB.
+As I mentioned earlier, Google Drive comes with 15 GB of free storage space.
+I am actually a bit let down by this, as I expected Google Drive to launch with a bit more free storage, at least 20 GB.
 I had these hopes because its competitors like Dropbox are already offering up to 18 GB of free storage space.

 All in all, I like the Google has finally launched Google Drive, and has some really good features, like powerful search.
 I do hope that as competition heats up, Google considers expanding the free storage space.

 Check out this launch video of Google Drive: